HugoooPerrin/TensorflowWrapper/README.md

 - Tensorflow wrapper for fast implementation of different architectures when it comes only to fully connected networks

-- R implementation of a fully connected neural network: "manual" computation of back propagation & parameters updating
+- R implementation of a fully connected neural network: "manual" computation of back propagation & parameters updating (Highly inefficient => replace all for-loops by matrix multiplication)